 The Association for X and Y Variations (AXYS) is an advocacy, education and support organization for individuals with X and Y chromosome variations and their families.

-Klinefelter Syndrome and Associates was founded in 1989 by Melissa Aylstock, the mother of an adolescent with Klinefelter syndrome.
+AXYS, formerly known as Klinefelter Syndrome and Associates (KS&A), was founded in 1989 by Melissa Aylstock, the mother of a child with Klinefelter syndrome.
 Her goal was to provide support for other families, raise awareness among the public, and promote education and research.
-KS&A began to include other SCA conditions, and eventually merged efforts with AAKSIS and the XXYY project to form AXYS.

 The X and Y variations are also known as “supernumerary sex chromosome aneuploidy” (SCA).
 They include the trisomies of 47,XXY (Klinefelter syndrome), 47,XYY, and 47,XXX (Trisomy X).
 Also included are the more rare 48- and 49-chromosome variations 48,XXYY; 48,XXXY; 48,XXXX; 49,XXXXY; and 49,XXXXX.